-Fleury's Algorithm from Graph Theory 1.
+We will assume that the street map graph is connected.
+Recall (from Graph Theory 1) that an Eulerian tour in a graph is a tour using each edge of the graph exactly once.
+A graph is Eulerian if it has an Eulerian tour.
+This is the case if and only if the graph is connected and all vertices have even degree.
+In this case an Eulerian tour can then be found using Fleury's Algorithm from Graph Theory 1.
 Because we have assumed that all edges have non-negative length, the Euler tour would be an optimal solution to the Chinese postman problem.
 However, not every graph is Eulerian.

-If the G is not Eulerian, let U be the set of vertices with odd degree.
-A possible approach now is to add edges to G (possibly introducing parallel edges) so that G becomes Eulerian and then find an Eulerian tour.
+If G is not Eulerian, let U be the set of vertices with odd degree.
+These are called odd vertices.
+A possible approach now is to add edges to G (introducing parallel edges) so that G becomes Eulerian and then find an Eulerian tour.

-Lemma 2.7.1 Given G = (V, E) with weight function $w : E \to \mathbb{R}{\geq 0}$ there exists a set of walks P_1, \ldots, P_k in G with the ends being odd vertices in G (with each odd vertex involved in one walk) such that adding the walks to G by duplicating edges, the new graph $G + P_1 + \cdots + P_k$ is Eulerian and every Euler tour in it is an optimal postman tour in G.
+Lemma 1.7.1 Given a connected graph G = (V, E) with weight function $w : E \to \mathbb{R}{\geq 0}$ there exists a set of walks P_1, \ldots, P_k in G with the ends being odd vertices in G (with each odd vertex being an end of one walk) such that adding the walks to G by duplicating edges, the new graph $G + P_1 + \cdots + P_k$ is Eulerian and each of its Euler tours (starting at v) is an optimal postman tour in G.